chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

 3. rviz - add - laserscan    explain

-i implement much complicated algo in ros2 rosject, one with PID, please refer to that video if you are intreested thank you very much for your atteintion and i hope you enjoy.
+i implement much complicated algo in ros2 rosject, one with PID, please refer to that video if you are intreested

 ---